 We have shifted our focus multiple times which led to us having to restart our directions for the wireframes and research.
 It was hard decision because we were running short on time within the 10 weeks, but the outcome of this project proved that our decision was worth it.

 As we are trying to improve a physical experience, it was crucial to do user research and understand the current experience in order to find areas of opportunities in improving it.
 User research in our project played an important role and making sure we were going in the correct direction, which included our problem pivot.
-It is always worth it to spend more time on user research to fully empathize and find the best solution.
+It is always worth it to spend more time on user research to fully empathize and find the best solution for our users.

 This is the end...